Tuvalu - Will this country soon be gone?

 The airport "air-super-field"

-And then there is the airfield, oh yes the airfield, which is for multiusage purpose.
+And then there is the airfield, which is for multiusage purpose.
 Not much used by planes with two flights per week.
+Tuvalu’s airport runway isn’t just for planes - it’s for everyone.

 During the day it is used as a small highway to travel from north to south of Tuvalu, or as a huge roundabout to bring food to the pig farms on the right side of the field.